Akshay8087/Pizza-Sales-Analysis/README.md

 The deployment of this dashboard will significantly empower the pizza chain's marketing team by providing them with essential insights into sales performance, customer preferences, and operational metrics.
 With real-time data on total revenue, average order value, total pizzas sold, and more, the team can strategically plan and implement marketing initiatives.
 This will not only enhance decision-making but also optimize marketing campaigns to better target customer needs and preferences, ultimately boosting both customer engagement and profitability.

+## User Story

+**As a data science fresher working on the pizza chain BI dashboard project,**

+**I want** to create a dashboard that presents a comprehensive view of sales, customer behaviors, and inventory metrics for the pizza chain.

+**This dashboard should** allow me to visualize key performance indicators such as total revenue, average order value, total pizzas sold, and inventory usage efficiently.

+**With this information,** I aim to facilitate strategic business decisions for the management team, enabling them to enhance operational efficiency, understand customer preferences in-depth, and optimize marketing and inventory strategies effectively.